 It takes time to strengthen your muscles and heal from the structural changes that happened, so allow things to coordinate together in their own time and start with simple fitness like breathing, walking, and focusing on your pelvic floor.

 Speaking with someone who understands postnatal recovery can help you learn how to properly approach your fitness journey.

-After pregnancy, there are some common issues that can arise, including diastasis recti, pelvic floor incontinence or pain, and other discomforts.
+After pregnancy, some common issues can arise, including diastasis recti, pelvic floor incontinence or pain, and other discomforts.

 8. Remember that all fitness counts

 Postpartum exercise doesn’t have to happen all in one sitting for a full hour to be effective.